 Katie – Remote & On The Ground Intern

-Katie is joining us from Boston, Massachusetts, USA via a hybrid internship with both remote and on the ground experiences for six months!
-She will arrive in early September and she will be on the ground with us through to the end of the year.
-Katie is pursuing her Bachelors degree in Cultural Anthropology at Northeastern University in Boston.
+Katie is joining us from Boston, Massachusetts, USA via a hybrid internship with both remote and on-the-ground experiences for six months!
+She arrived in early September and she will be on the ground with us through to the end of the year.
+Katie is pursuing her Bachelor’s degree in Cultural Anthropology at Northeastern University in Boston.
 She brings nearly 7 years of experience mentoring, teaching, and working with people of all ages.
 Katie has a passion for working with people, learning about underrepresented populations, and experiencing different cultures.

-After completing a virtual six month program director internship with a community center in Quito, Ecuador last year; Katie is excited to experience the on the ground side of non-profit organizations and collaborate with the teachers creating fun and sustainable lesson plans.
-In her time with Baobuyu, Katie hopes to collaborate with the girls group to create programs to support their needs and learn as much as she can about the Zambian culture and history.
+After completing a virtual six-month program director internship with a community center in Quito, Ecuador last year; Katie is excited to experience the on-the-ground side of non-profit organizations and collaborate with the teachers to create fun and sustainable lesson plans.
+In her time with Baobuyu, Katie hopes to collaborate with the girls’ group to create programs to support their needs and learn as much as she can about the Zambian culture and history.
 In addition to her work at Baobuyu, Katie is looking forward to using her time in Zambia to experience safaris, rafting, and hiking trips and all Africa has to offer.

 Anaïs – Remote Intern